jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateAccess/templateAccess.rst

 User can specify  access level of the template, when creating and editing it.

-There are three types of access on the platform:
+There are four types of access on the platform:

+- access for your mailbox only
 - access for selected mailboxes(Selected mailboxes)
 - access for all mailboxes in your account(My account)
 - access for everyone on WhiteDoc(Everyone)